-The Computer Ergonomics Matching Funds Program offers up to $500 per employee* in matching funds to modify on-site computer workstations according to campus ergonomic guidelines.
+The Computer Ergonomics Matching Funds Program offers up to $500 per employee* in matching funds to modify on-site and remote computer workstations according to campus ergonomic guidelines.
 The intent is to provide campus departments a cost-effective way to promote comfort at the keyboard as well as prevent and/or minimize the effects of computer-related repetitive motion injuries.
 Funding for this program is limited.
 Applications will be considered on a first-come, first-served basis.
 Funding reimbursement will be delayed or denied for applications that are incomplete or provide insufficient supporting documentation.

 Please note, the matching funds program does not apply to computer workstation furniture for new construction, renovation, and relocation projects.

 *Must be a UC Berkeley employee with an active appointment of 50% or greater at the time the workstation evaluation and recommended products are purchased.

 How can my department qualify for matching funds?

 The Computer Ergonomics Matching Funds Program focuses on ergonomic modification of individual employee computer workstations.
 The following are the steps to take to qualify for matching funds:

 - The participating employee must attend or take the online version of Computer Health Matters, a free training promoting safe and healthy work practices and the effective use of workstation furniture and accessories.
 If the employee needs an alternative keyboard or pointing device, attendance at Keyboards & Mice: Ergonomic Alternatives is also required.
 Training must be within 2 years prior to application for matching funds.

 - Enrollment for both workshops is online at the UCB Learning Center.
 Both are offered monthly and are also available by request in departments with enrollment of 20 or more.
 Call (510) 643-2540 for information.
 The online Computer Health Matters training is also available at the UCB Learning Center.